 At GARAS (Gloucestershire Action for Refugees and Asylum Seekers) they offer support to those seeking asylum in Gloucestershire, welcoming them when they arrive, advocating for them in their daily struggles, supporting them if they face being sent back as well as helping them adjust to their long term future if they are recognised as refugees.

-They offer a ‘safe space’, activities, refreshments, relationship; information, advocacy & advice on health, housing, benefits, immigration, law, education, career; counselling provision for those suffering the effects of trauma; access to other agencies; food, toys, furniture,
+They offer a ‘safe space’, activities, refreshments, relationships; information, advocacy & advice on health, housing, benefits, immigration, law, education, career; counselling provision for those suffering the effects of trauma; access to other agencies; food, toys, furniture,

-household items & bedding.
+Household items & bedding.